TV personality Carlos Watson testifies in his trial over collapse of startup Ozy Media - KESQ

 “I did not,” Watson said, and repeated it when asked about the other charges against him, aggravated identity theft and conspiracy to commit wire fraud.

-Watson, a former news and talk show host on networks including CNN and MSNBC, is the key defense witness in the federal trial.
-He and the now-defunct Ozy are accused of giving backers and lenders phony financial statistics, forged contracts and other false information that created a glowing image of a company that actually was on the rocks.
+Watson, a former news and talk show host on networks including CNN and MSNBC, is the key defense witness in the federal criminal trial surrounding Ozy’s collapse.
+He and the now-defunct company are accused of giving backers and lenders phony financial statistics, forged contracts and other false information that created a glowing image of a company that actually was on the rocks.

+Watson acknowledged that Ozy Media went through cash crunches, but he portrayed them as typical of new companies.
+He said Ozy’s pitches to and contracts for investors indicated that the numbers could change and weren’t audited.

+Those caveats, he said, signaled “buyer beware — startups often don’t work out.”

-It disintegrated in fall 2021, after The New York Times raised questions about Ozy’s audience size claims and practices, particularly a phone call in which company co-founder Samir Rao impersonated a YouTube executive to champion Ozy to some investment bankers.
+Ozy disintegrated in fall 2021, after The New York Times raised questions about the company’s audience size claims and practices, particularly a phone call in which company co-founder Samir Rao impersonated a YouTube executive to champion Ozy to some investment bankers.

 Watson and Ozy Media have pleaded not guilty and sought to cast blame for any misrepresentations on Rao.
 He pleaded guilty, testified against Watson and is awaiting sentencing.